Lifestyle

 “My workshops are designed with the idea of encouraging people to build a lasting relationship with their garments.
 I usually teach techniques of visible mending, appliqué, patchwork and embroidery.
 These are some wonderful methods through which you can add personal touches to your garments, spruce them up, fix them and make them last.
 Most of my students usually have no prior experience with stitching and embroidery — my youngest was an enthusiastic 10-year-old.
 Now, when they share pictures of how interestingly they’ve used what I taught them, it is extremely gratifying.”

-“I have seen a lot of people who’ve newly learnt about sustainability and Marie Kondo-ing their wardrobes.
-Sustainability isn’t all about consuming or owning less; it’s also about using well what you already own.
+“There are two things that have inspired me during my research — mindfulness and memory.
+Sustainability isn’t all about consuming or owning less; it’s also about using what you already own well.
 Until a few years ago, I used to shop from fast-fashion brands all the time.
 Now that my commitment has shifted, I am not going to get rid of all of my old purchases and have them end up in landfills.
-There are two things that have inspired me during my research — mindfulness and memory.
 And, over the years, learning about fashion has made me approach it more holistically.
 Fashion has so many historical and cultural connotations that we can never take it at face value — it’s about where a garment came from, who made it, how it was made and what inspired it.
 When it comes to building a sustainable wardrobe, I’d say the best place to start is your own home.
 Find a different way to style that dress you’ve worn just once.
 Go through your mother’s gorgeous old saris, your dad’s old jackets, your brother’s shirts that he’s outgrown — you are bound to come across interesting finds with beautiful histories.”

-Aditya Dubey/Student and Environmental Activist
+Student and Environmental Activist

 “We are breathing the most polluted air in the world in Delhi.
 Most of my family and friends have some sickness.
 Six months ago, I was diagnosed with sinusitis, which is the definition of a nightmare.
 If the pollution levels don’t reduce fairly soon, a lot of people could die, especially the ones with asthmatic problems.
 Some of us have access to air purifiers and masks, but can you imagine the plight of the street children?
-Stubble burning at this time of the year is common knowledge, yet the government didn’t look for any precautionary measures.
+Stubble burning at this time of the year is common knowledge, yet the government hasn’t looked for any precautionary measures.
 A few weeks back, we had gone to the PM’s residence to peacefully draw his attention to the air emergency we are facing.
 The protestors consisted only of young students, but overzealous police officers descended in busloads and started behaving like we were a bunch of criminals.”

 “It makes me very angry that the governments and corporations have no regard for climate change policies.
 The Indian government is not ready to do anything, and the corporations go scot-free despite using single-use plastics, releasing pollutants, etc. It is frustrating that the government doesn’t care about the citizens.
 I filed a petition in the National Green Tribunal (NGT) against excess plastic packaging by Amazon and Flipkart.
 These companies are supposed to adhere to the Plastic Waste Management Rules of 2016, but they continue to use excess plastic because the government is not strict enough to enforce those rules.
 Hopefully, there will be a positive outcome in our next hearing in December or January.”